the-blog/WebpackChunkhashIssue/README.md

-## Webpack 3.
-Bug with hashed chunks' names on different machines
+# Webpack calculates different `chunkhash` on different machines

 We found that on different machines `chunkhash` gives different values.
 It's a really important problem because our project has a few front-end servers and when we use load balancer sometimes our users just can't reach required assets.